Fine-grained deterministic hardness of the shortest vector problem: Introduction

 Hardness results for $\gamma$-$\mathsf{GapSVP}_p$ have been studied extensively.
 The NP-hardness of $\mathsf{GapSVP}_\infty$ has first been established in 1981 by van Emde Boas (\cite{Van}).
 Dinur (\cite{Din}) proved in 2002 that $\gamma$-$\mathsf{GapSVP}_\infty$ is NP-hard for approximation factors $\gamma$ that are almost polynomial in $n$.
 Hardness results for finite $p$ started with Ajtai's work in 1998 (\cite{Ajt}), who proved that $\mathsf{GapSVP}_2$ is NP-hard under a randomized reduction.
 Subsequently, the hardness has been extended to constant approximation factors for all finite $p$ (\cite{Kho}, \cite{Mic}).
 While these results are still based on randomized reductions (assuming $\text{NP}\not\subseteq \text{RP}$), Micciancio (\cite{Mic}) also gave a deterministic polynomial-time reduction under the assumption of a number theoretic conjecture that concerns the distribution of square-free smooth numbers.
 Most hardness results for SVP are based on a reduction from the closest vector problem, using locally dense lattices.
-For a more detailed overview on results and open problems concerning the complexity of SVP, we refer the reader to Bennett's recent survey (\cite{Ben}).
+However, a recent preprint by Hair and Sahai (\cite{HaiSah}) states unconditional deterministic NP-hardness of the shortest vector problem for $p>2$ with the approximation factor $2^{\log^{1-\varepsilon}(n)}$.
+Their reduction bypasses the closest vector problem and uses probabilistically checkable proofs (PCP) instead, resolving the long-standing open problem of proving deterministic NP-hardness for any finite $p$.
+In addition, it improves upon the constant approximation factors of the randomized reductions discussed above.
+For a more detailed overview on results and open problems concerning the complexity and hardness of SVP, we refer the reader to Bennett's survey (\cite{Ben}).